sougatoroy3/socketChat3R/README.md

 # .kv files
   chatappinterface.kv and registration.kv to present the widget parameters

-*incomplete backend stuff will update later prolly*
+*incomplete backend stuff will be updated later prolly*